shawnferry/jacques/README.md

 # Reviews

-Jacques is exactly as useless and half as entertaining as on might expect. -- Shawn Ferry
+Jacques is exactly as useless and half as entertaining as one might expect. -- Shawn Ferry